Alzheimer's Documentary Series

 Sometimes I don't know what I'm coming up with.

-(jazz music) >>You're doing a good job with the pencil work today.
+(gentle jazz music continues) >>You're doing a good job with the pencil work today.

 >>It's a good thing that I can erase things.